Conquer your student debt. Refinance now.

-If you took out both federal and private loans to pay for your education, you might think that these will always be separate bills to take care of.
+If you took out both federal student loans and private loans to pay for your education, you might think that these will always be separate bills with multiple servicers.
 However, refinancing options offered by private lenders now make it possible to consolidate federal and private loans into one loan and payment.
-While refinancing with a private lender may not be right for everyone, understanding all the options available is key to making the right choice.
+While refinancing with a private lender may not be right for everyone, understanding all the repayment options available is key to making the right choice.

 What is the Difference Between Student Loan Consolidation and Refinancing?

 While often discussed in the same breath, student loan debt consolidation and refinancing are two very different things.

 What is Student Loan Consolidation?

 Student loan consolidation combines multiple loans into one new loan with new loan terms and a single payment.
 Consolidating your loans means you won’t have to juggle different payment times and amounts, streamlining the process.
 Your consolidated interest rate would be the weighted average of all the interest rates of the loans you are combining.
 A Direct Consolidation Loan is a government loan from the Department of Education that allows you to combine multiple federal student loans into a single loan with one loan servicer, but private loans cannot be included in the bundle.